Reprisals against commentators on the Charlie Kirk assassination: Initial reactions by the Trump administration

 Cumulatively, right-wing perpetrators caused more deaths in the US than Islamist and left-wing inspired perpetrators combined.

 Annually, right-wing ideologically motivated cases in the US have almost always outnumbered those of left-wing perpetrators.

 Speaking to the nation during the aftermath of Kirk's death, President Donald Trump, while calling for nonviolence and lamenting "the demonization of those with whom we disagree", blamed "a radical left group of lunatics" for the killing; Trump said that leftist political rhetoric and activism was terrorism and hate speech responsible for Kirk's death, and stated that he would "get that problem solved".
 He subsequently announced that people and groups "on the left" would be investigated for alleged responsibility for political violence and would face retaliatory action.
 Critics said that Trump was exaggerating the prevalence of left-wing political violence and downplaying a rise in violence on the right, citing statistics showing that cumulatively over decades most extremist killings in the U.S. have been caused by right-wing perpetrators.
 From 2022 through 2024, all 61 political killings were committed by right-wing extremists.

 In an interview on September 13, Trump reiterated his intent to crack down on speech and activism by left-wing and progressive groups, calling for prominent Democratic Party donor George Soros to be jailed, accusing Soros as well as other left-wing political figures and organizations of effectively funding Kirk's murder via support for "violent protest".
 The groups Trump had explicitly accused of funding and fomenting violence, such as the Open Society Foundation and Indivisible, condemned the killing prior to Trump's remarks and denied ever supporting or funding violent protest.
-After Jimmy Kimmel's show was indefinitely suspended a few days later when Kimmel opined on air that "the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it", Trump stated that broadcasters who criticized him too strongly could risk being subject to loss of licensure.
+After Jimmy Kimmel's show was indefinitely suspended a few days later when Kimmel opined on air that "the MAGA gang [is] desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it", Trump stated that broadcasters who criticized him too strongly could risk being subject to loss of licensure.